 Heroin is sold in large quantities as a party drug.
 Its use has been spreading so much and so fast, a situation that has gotten so bad, that the drug has been listed as a Schedule I substance under the Controlled Substances Act, meaning that you can do time for illegal possession.
 Heroin, the scientific name of which is diacetylmorphine, is made from morphine, as the name implies, which is a naturally occurring substance.

 Morphine is extracted from the seed pod of some Asian poppy plants.
-In 1874 when heroin was successfully synthesized by British chemist, C. R. Adler, he could not have known that his discovery would become a big problem as the substance which was made for the sole aim of more effective painkilling (it was discovered to be twice as strong as morphine was) without the addiction that morphine seemed to come with.
-His project, unfortunately, produced a worse version of morphine as heroin is even more addictive and also the fastest acting opiate.
-Many years on now, heroin is not only killing pain but causing pain and destroying lives for a temporary high.
+In 1874 when heroin was successfully synthesized by a British chemist, C. R. Adler, he could not have known that his discovery would become a big problem.
+The substance which was made with the sole aim of developing a more effective painkiller (it was discovered to be twice as strong as morphine) without the addictive properties that morphine seemed to come with.
+His project, unfortunately, produced a worse version of morphine, as heroin is the fastest acting opiate and is even more addictive.
+Years later, heroin is not only killing pain but causing pain and destroying lives for a temporary high.

 What Does Heroin Look Like?